YottaDB/YDBDoc/GTMAdminOps/ydbjournal.rst

 **[NO]S[YNC_IO]**

-Directs YottaDB/GT.M to open the journal file with certain additional IO flags (the exact set of flags varies by the platform where SYNC_IO is supported, for example on Linux you might utilize the O_DIRECT flag).
+Directs YottaDB to open the journal file with certain additional IO flags (the exact set of flags varies by the platform where SYNC_IO is supported, for example on Linux you might utilize the O_DIRECT flag).
 Under normal operation, data is written to but not read from the journal files.
 Therefore, depending on your actual workload and your computer system, you may see better throughput by using the SYNC_IO journal option.

 You should empirically determine the effect of this option, because there is no way to predict the performance gain or impact in advance.
-There is no functional difference in YottaDB/GT.M behavior with the use of SYNC_IO.
+There is no functional difference in YottaDB behavior with the use of SYNC_IO.
 If you determine that different workloads perform best with a different setting of SYNC_IO, you can change it with MUPIP SET at any time.

 The default is NOSYNC_IO.
-If you specify both NOSYNC_IO and SYNC_IO in the same journal-option-list, YottaDB/GT.M uses the last occurrence.
+If you specify both NOSYNC_IO and SYNC_IO in the same journal-option-list, YottaDB uses the last occurrence.

 **OFF**